 - On the basis of medication class, the multi-class combination drugs segment is anticipated to grow at a CAGR of 4.1% from 2020 to 2027.

-North America market is projected to grow at a CAGR of 3.4% during analysis period.
+- The Asia-Pacific HIV drugs market is estimated to grow at a CAGR of 4.4% during the forecast period.